 In our study, antibody titers increased with individuals' age.
-This could have two possible explanations.
-On one hand, this antibody levels - age relationship would reflect the cumulative nature of the immune response to P. vivax and highlight age as a surrogate marker of life-time exposure.
-This relationship has been exploited to assess malaria transmission intensity in endemic settings through modelling seroconversion rates which are closely correlated with entomological inoculation rate (EIR) (12, 34).
+There are two possible explanations.
+Antibody levels may increase with age reflecting the cumulative nature of the immune response to P. vivax, and highlighting age as a surrogate marker of life-time exposure.
+This relationship has been exploited to assess malaria transmission intensity in endemic settings through modelling seroconversion rates, which are closely correlated with the entomological inoculation rate [12, 35].
 On the other hand, the association of antibody responses and age may also reflect the epidemiological characteristics of each population.
-The transmission of P. vivax in Thailand is mostly related to forest jobs in adults (19), whereas in Brazil and Peru, the transmission is both peri-domestic and work-related (35) (Narimane paper).
-Our linear regression model showed that the recency and the intensity of exposure in the last year were important drivers of the antibody response to the top markers, PvRBP2b and PvMSP119, in Thailand and Brazil, whereas the cumulative exposure, as indicated by individuals' age, drove most of the antibody response in Peru.
-Thus, the previous life-time exposure resulting of sustained transmission would influence SEMs performance in high-transmission settings.
+The transmission of P. vivax in Thailand is mostly related to forest jobs in adults [19], whereas in Brazil and Peru, the transmission is both peri-domestic and work-related [36, 37].
+Our linear regression model showed that the time since previous infection and the intensity of exposure in the last year were important drivers of the antibody response to the top markers, PvRBP2b and PvMSP119, in Thailand and Brazil, whereas the cumulative exposure, as indicated by individuals' age, explained most of the variance in antibody responses in Peru.
+In a previous study on the baseline of the Peruvian cohort, Rosas-Aguirre et al. reported the association of antibody responses to PvMSP10 with P. vivax infections in the previous 6 months and individual's age [38].
+PvMSP10 was not included in our panel of SEMs.
+Our results however confirm the previous finding of a strong influence of age on the performance of PvMSP10 as a marker of recent exposure to P. vivax.
+Thus, the previous life-time exposure resulting from sustained transmission would influence SEMs performance in high-transmission settings.

 Besides previous life-time exposure, the immunogenicity of markers and their interplay with transmission intensity were factors that affected the SEM performance.
-For example, the levels of antibody responses to PvRBP2b were positively correlated with the number of blood-stage detections and recency of exposure in the three cohorts, indicating that multiple antigen exposure is needed in order to boost an antibody response, and thus showcasing the moderate immunogenicity of this antigen.
-PvRBP2b belongs to PvRBP family, membrane proteins involved in the irreversible adhesion to reticulocytes (36).
-Reports on naturally acquired immunity (NAI) against PvRBP2b have shown that antibody responses correlated with age, infection status and clinical protection (25, 26, 37).
-Previous reports have shown that antibodies responses against other members of the PvRBP family (i.e. PvRBP1a, PvRBP2a, PvRBP2c and PvRBP2-P2) also correlated with intensity of exposure and increased at a slower rate that antibodies against highly immunogenic antigens such as anti-PvDBPII (38) or PvCSP (22).
-Recently, longitudinal studies have proportioned insightful information on the longevity of antibody response against PvRBP2b, estimating a mean half-life of ~ 3.8 months in cohorts from Thailand and Brazil(11), indicating the moderate immunogenicity of this antigen and persistence of antibodies even in low transmission settings.
+For example, the levels of antibody responses to PvRBP2b were positively correlated with the number of blood-stage detections and time since previous infection in the three cohorts, indicating that multiple antigen exposure is needed in order to boost an antibody response, and thus showcasing the moderate immunogenicity of this antigen.
+PvRBP2b belongs to PvRBP family of membrane proteins involved in the irreversible adhesion to reticulocytes [39].
+Reports on naturally acquired immunity against PvRBP2b have shown that antibody responses correlated with age, infection status and clinical protection [25, 26, 40].
+Previous reports have shown that antibodies responses against other members of the PvRBP family (i.e. PvRBP1a, PvRBP2a, PvRBP2c and PvRBP2-P2) also correlated with intensity of exposure and increased at a slower rate than antibodies against highly immunogenic antigens such as anti-PvDBPII [41] or PvCSP [22].
+Recently, longitudinal studies have provided estimates of the longevity of antibody response against PvRBP2b, estimating a mean half-life of ~ 3.8 months in cohorts from Thailand and Brazil [11], indicating the moderate longevity of antibodies even in low transmission settings.
+Importantly, Longley et al. showed that the antibody response to PvRBP2b had low reactivity in the malaria-naïve negative control group, which likely also has a strong impact on classification performance [11].
 These characteristics make anti-PvRBP2b antibodies the best performing SEMs for classifying recent exposure in all three cohorts.